 Before installing Windows XP, connect a USB floppy disk drive to your computer first because you need to install the SATA RAID/AHCI driver from a floppy disk that contains the driver during the OS installation.
-To copy the RAID/AHCI driver for Windows XP, copy all files in the \BootDrv\SBxxx folder in the motherboard driver disk to your floppy disk.
+To copy the RAID/AHCI driver for Windows XP, copy all files in the \BootDrv\\SBxxx\x86 folder in the motherboard driver disk to your floppy disk.
+To install Windows 64-Bit, copy the files in the x64 folder.